8VAC40-31-160. Certification criteria for all postsecondary schools.

 7. For each Virginia location, the total number of students who completed or graduated from the school as of the end of the last academic year and the total number and percentage of students who completed or graduated from each program offered by the school as of the end of the last academic year; and

-8. For unaccredited institutions of higher education and career-technical schools only, the total number of students who report employment in their field of study within (i) six months of completion or graduation and (ii) one year of completion or graduation.
+8. For unaccredited institutions of higher education and non-college degree schools only, the total number of students who report employment in the field of study within (i) six months of completion or graduation and (ii) one year of completion or graduation.

 1. Each student's application for admission and admissions records containing information regarding the educational qualifications of each regular student admitted that are relevant to the postsecondary school's admissions standards.
-Each student record must reflect the requirements and justification for admission of the student to the postsecondary school.
 Admissions records must be maintained by the school, its successors, or its assigns for a minimum of three years after the student's last date of attendance.

 a.
 At the time of enrollment, the agreement shall contain, at a minimum:

-(3) Name of the educational program, start date, and the total number of credit hours or clock hours to complete the program of study and type of credential awarded upon completion (certificate, diploma, or degree);
+(3) Name of the educational program, start date, and the total number of credit hours or clock hours to complete the program of study and type of credential awarded upon completion;

-(5) The institution's refund policy, which must be in compliance with subsection N of this section;
+(5) The institution's refund policy, which must be in compliance with subsection K of this section;

 (6) A labeled section titled "STUDENT'S RIGHT TO CANCEL" that shall provide the terms for cancellation.
 Specifically:

-(a) The school shall provide a period of at least three business days, excluding weekends and holidays, by which the student applicant must cancel in order to receive refund of all moneys paid less a nonrefundable fee not to exceed $100.
+(a) The school shall provide a period of at least three business days by which the student applicant must cancel in order to receive refund of all money paid minus a nonrefundable fee not to exceed $100.
 The actual date by which the student applicant must cancel shall be specified in the agreement.

-(b) The school shall disclose that following the cancellation period, a student applicant may cancel his enrollment agreement, by written notice, at any time prior to the first class day of the session for which application was made.
-When cancellation is requested under these circumstances, the school will refund all tuition paid by the student, less a maximum tuition fee of 15% of the stated costs of the course or program or $100, whichever is less;
+(b) The school shall disclose that following the cancellation period, a student applicant may cancel the enrollment agreement by written notice at any time prior to the first class day of the session for which application was made.
+When cancellation is requested under these circumstances, the school will refund all tuition paid by the student minus a maximum tuition fee of 15% of the stated costs of the course or program or $100, whichever is less;

 (7) A notice stating that the transferability of credit and credentials earned is at the sole discretion of the receiving institution;

-(8) For enrollees in programs leading to professional licensure, the school shall disclose annual pass rates for first time test takers for the last three years, if applicable.
-If results are not available, the school must provide a written explanation.
-This disclosure must be signed by the student;
+(8) For enrollees in programs leading to professional licensure, the school shall disclose annual pass rates for first-time test takers for the last three years, if applicable.
+If results are not available, the school must provide a written explanation;

 (9) A statement informing students of the institution's grievance policy;

-(10) A statement informing students that the institution is certified to operate by SCHEV and providing full contact information for council;
+(10) A statement informing students that the institution is certified to operate by the council and providing full contact information for the council;

 (11) A statement that reads: "By signing below, I certify that I have been provided access to the institution's electronic or print catalog, bulletin, or brochure.";